SE-P10/SPG/Documentation/front-end.md

 - `ClientPage` (in `ClientPage.js`): it contains the list of the actions a client can perform.
 Each client can see all the products available and their details (price, farmer, category) and he can issue a new order.
 - `ShopEmployee` (in `ShopEmployee.js`): it contains the list of the actions a shop employee can perform.
 Each shop employee can see register a new client, browse the products, check the orders, hand out an order, top up a wallet and issue a new order.
 - `FarmerPage` (in `FarmerPage.js`): it contains the list of the actions a farmer can perform.
 Each farmer can update the quantity availability of each product he decides to sell.
+- `WarehousePage` (in `WarehousePage`): it contains the list of the actions a warehouse manager can perform.